-The next line of code Gets the first node (as in having an index of one) from the point-to-point node container and adds it to the container of nodes that will get CSMA devices.
+The next line of code Gets the first node (as in having an index of one) from the point-topoint node container and adds it to the container of nodes that will get CSMA devices.
 The node in question is going to end up with a point-to-point device and a CSMA device.
 We then create a number of "extra" nodes that compose the remainder of the CSMA network.

-We then instantiate a CsmaHelper and a NetDeviceContainer to keep track of the CSMA net devices.
-Then we Install CSMA devices on the selected nodes.
+We then instantiate a CsmaHelper and set its Attributes as we did in the previous example.
+We create a NetDeviceContainer to keep track of the created CSMA net devices and then we Install CSMA devices on the selected nodes.